-However, when our anxiety levels get too high, we start to face all kinds of difficulties.
-When we get very anxious, a part of the brain known as the amygdala becomes more activated, triggering the body’s ‘fire alarm’.
+However, when our anxiety levels get too high, we face all kinds of difficulties.
+When we get very anxious, a part of the brain known as the amygdala becomes more activated, triggering the body’s ‘fire-alarm’.
 When this happens, our body’s release the stress hormones cortisol and adrenalin as we prepare to tackle the perceived threat.
-At the same time, our hippocampus (the part of the brain that facilitates rational thinking) goes ‘offline’, making it harder to think straight and to make sound, rational judgements.
+Our hippocampus (the part of the brain that facilitates rational thinking) goes ‘offline’, making it harder to think straight and to make sound, rational judgements.

-Sometimes, often as a result of trauma, our internal ‘fire-alarm’ becomes oversensitive and gets triggered when there is no real danger.
-When that happens, you might feel like you’re always on edge, jumpy and worried by everything.
+Sometimes, often because of trauma, our internal ‘fire-alarm’ becomes oversensitive and gets triggered when there is no actual danger.
+When that happens, you might feel you’re always on edge, jumpy and worried by everything.

 Many people suffer from a generalised anxiety disorder (GAD) where their anxiety has no particular focus and is not directly linked to recent events.
-Others find their anxiety has a particular focus: health and social anxiety, for example.
+Others find their anxiety does a particular focus: health or social anxiety, for example.

 Anxiety is very common

-According to Anxiety UK, around one in six adults will be experiencing a common mental health problem at any one time, with anxiety being one of the most common.
+According to Anxiety UK, around one in six adults will experience a common mental health problem at any one time, with anxiety being one of the most common.
 Women are significantly more likely (one in five) to be affected than men (one in eight).
-Women also tend to have more severe symptoms than men do.
+Women often have more severe symptoms than men do, too.

-Anxiety can affect people of all ages and stages of life.
+Anxiety affects people of all ages and stages of life.
 The National Institute of Mental Health estimated that 19% of adults and 32% of adolescents suffered from anxiety disorders in 2013 and that 31% of all adults will experience an anxiety disorder at some point in their lives.